 Sandy Russell – Treasurer

-Sandy has lived and worked in Central Oregon for 25 years, and is recently retired from the Financial Services department at the local medical center.
+Sandy has lived and worked in Central Oregon for 25 years, and retired from the Financial Services department at the local medical center.
 The Lord has blessed her through this time with the opportunity to serve both in Africa at Otino Waa Children’s Village and in Oregon prisons.
-She is a proud mother of two and grandmother to four wonderful grandchildren.
+She is a proud mother of two and grandmother to five wonderful grandchildren.